RWS/languagecloud-api-docs/articles/Extensibility/docs/development/Multi-Region.md

 To fulfill the requirements of our customers, Trados Enterprise allows multi-region deployments of your app.

-To enable multi-region on your app you must provide regional instances of your app and include their `regionalBaseUrls` in your [descriptor](../../App-API.v1.json/paths/~1descriptor/get).
+To enable multi-region on your app you must provide regional instances of your app and include their `regionalBaseUrls` in your [descriptor](../../api/Extensibility-API.v1-fv.html#/operations/descriptor).

+> [!NOTE]
 > Multi-Region is only supported on apps starting with `decriptorVersion: 1.4`

 > [!WARNING]
 > Please note that the responsibility for ensuring region-specific URLs lies with the developer.
 The URLs should accurately reflect the physical location of the instances.

 Currently, the supported regions are Europe(`eu`) and Canada(`ca`).
 Depending on where your app is deployed you can choose either one or both of them.
 This will tell Trados what endpoints to invoke based on where the consumer tenant is living.

+> [!WARNING]
+> All instances, in all regions should provide the exact same descriptor.

 ## Installing an App with Multi-Region support